-In IntelliJ IDEA, a module is an essential part of any project – it's created automatically together with a project.
+In Aqua, a module is an essential part of any project – it is created automatically together with a project.
 Projects can contain multiple modules – you can add new modules, group them, and unload the modules you don't need at the moment.

 Generally, modules consist of one or several content roots and a module file, however, modules can exist without content roots.
 A content root is a folder where you store your code.
 Usually, it contains subfolders for source code, unit tests, resource files, and so on.
 A module file (the .iml file) is used for keeping module configuration.

 Modules allow you to combine several technologies and frameworks in one application.
-In IntelliJ IDEA, you can create several modules for a project and each of them can be responsible for its own framework.
+In Aqua, you can create several modules for a project and each of them can be responsible for its own framework.
 For more information, refer to Add frameworks (facets).

 IntelliJ IDEA modules vs Java modules

 In version 9, Java introduced the Java Platform Module System.
-IntelliJ IDEA had already had a concept of modules: every IntelliJ IDEA module built its own classpath.
-With the introduction of the new Java platform module system, there appeared two systems of modularity: the IntelliJ IDEA modules, and the new Java 9 modules that are configured using module-info.java.
-This documentation section describes IntelliJ IDEA modules.
+Aqua had already had a concept of modules: every Aqua module built its own classpath.
+With the introduction of the new Java platform module system, there appeared two systems of modularity: the Aqua modules, and the new Java 9 modules that are configured using module-info.java.
+This documentation section describes Aqua modules.

-For more information on Java 9 support in IntelliJ IDEA refer to the Support for Java 9 Modules in IntelliJ IDEA 2017.1 and Java 9 and IntelliJ IDEA blog posts.
+For more information about Java 9 support, refer to the Support for Java 9 Modules in IntelliJ IDEA 2017.1 and Java 9 and IntelliJ IDEA blog posts.

 Projects with multiple modules

-IntelliJ IDEA allows you to have many modules in one project, and they shouldn't be just Java.
+Aqua allows you to have many modules in one project, and they don't all have to be Java.
 You can have one module for a Java application and another module for a Ruby on Rails application or for any other supported technology.

 An application that consists of a client side and a server side is a good example a two-module project.